URK21CS2046Sreevan/power_telemetery/README.md

 Dr. Chitra

-## Demonstration

-For a practical overview of the tool's functionality, watch the demonstration screencast here: [Watch the Screencast](#).

 ## Key Features

 - **CPU Metrics Monitoring**: Provides real-time monitoring of CPU utilization, including usage percentages for each core.
 It also visualizes C-states, representing different CPU idle modes, to help identify energy-saving opportunities.